Why Do Airline Prices Change So Much?

 Flight Closures

 Economic realities, airline mergers and global events can sometimes cause aircraft to be removed from service.
-When this happens, overall capacity for a route is reduced, leaving fewer seats to be filled.
+When complications like flight cancellations occur, overall capacity for a route is reduced, leaving fewer seats to be filled.
 Airlines will thus suspect that flights will be fuller and will increase ticket prices.

 Historical Analysis